fubarhouse/ansible-role-nodejs/README.md

 ## Installation

   * Add fubarhouse.npm to your roles list.
-  * Override variables in your config.yml as required.
+  * Override variables in your config.yml as required with the above structure.

 ## License

   MIT / BSD

 ## Author Information

   This role was created in 2015 by [Karl Hepworth](https://twitter.com/fubarhouse).

-Inspired from several role packages created by [Jeff Geerling](https://github.com/geerlingguy/).
+  This role was redeveloped in 2016 by [Karl Hepworth](https://twitter.com/fubarhouse).